DefinitionThis section has been translated automatically.

 3 times/day 250 mg p.o. = 3 times/day 1 tbl. p.o.

-125 mg p.o. once/day for 7 days; Cave: do not use in combination with 5-fluorouracil!
+1 time/day 125 mg p.o. for 7 days; Cave: do not use in combination with 5-fluorouracil!

 CD4 cells < 200/µl

-Foscarnet (Foscavir) For acyclovir resistance (use only if kidney function is intact)
+Foscarnet (foscavir) In case of aciclovir resistance (use only if renal function is intact).

 Note(s)This section has been translated automatically.

-Since March 29, 2013, doctors and laboratories have been required to report chickenpox throughout Germany in accordance with the Infection Protection Act.
+Since March 29, 2013, there has been a nationwide, name-based obligation for physicians and laboratories to report chickenpox if the disease is suspected and/or detected, in accordance with the Infection Protection Act.

 LiteratureThis section has been translated automatically.